mjfwest/swat-em/doc/API/source/index.rst

 =======================================

 This documentation is for scripting "SWAT-EM".
-SWAT-EM is a software for designing and analyzing of windings systems for electrical machines.
+SWAT-EM is a software for designing and analyzing winding systems for electrical machines.
 Currently supported are rotating field windings (permanent-magnet motors, induction motors, synchronout reluctance motors) with any number of phases.
-This can be distributed full pitch winding, distributed fractional slot winding or tooth-coil winding.
+This can be distributed full pitch or fractional slot winding or tooth-coil winding.
 The design can be done by

 - Generating with manual allocation of the coil sides to stator slots